 As a couple, they're an ideal combination, as they manage perfectly well to combine their love and their care for each other.
 Their children are in good hands and can be assured of a serene and productive education at the side of such parents.

 People born in the Year of the Rat and those born in the Year of the Pig (Boar) get along fine, as long as they keep a shared common interest in their life.

 In a relationship, the life of the Rat and the Dog might well be quite bland, some would even say boring.

 However, this lack of fun in the household is greatly compensated by their ability to feel secure together.
 Their house, their common bank account or the education of their children are important issues for them, as they will definitly help cement their relationship in the long run.

-Free daily horoscope of the month of May 2017 for the 12 signs of the Chinese zodiac.
-The Wood Snake Month, which begins on April 26, 2017 and ends on May 24, 2017, is a creative and sensual period, conducive to personal development.
+Free daily horoscope of the month of June 2017 for the 12 signs of the Chinese zodiac.
+During the Month of the Fire horse, which begins on May 25, 2017 and ends on June 23, 2017, sentimental and professional relationships are more magnetic and exuberant.